Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 ### User account disable

-Disable an IM user's account.
+Disable an Chat user's account.
 After disabling, the user cannot log in, and the account will resume normal use after the next unban.

 #### HTTP Request